 Vinh Khanh snail street

-If you’re “fanatic” of snail dishes, Vinh Khanh would be the best area to come and experience.
-The buzzing street of local seafood, freshwater snails is located in District 4 – close by District 1.
-While other snail shops only opening at night, these snail shops on this street start operating from early afternoon.
+Snail dishes are a specialty of Ho Chi Minh City.
+Anywhere in the city, you can see snail shops.
+And if you’re a “fanatic” of snail dishes, Vinh Khanh would be the best area to come and experience.
+The buzzing street of local seafood and freshwater snails is located in District 4 – close to District 1.
+While other snail shops only open at night, these snail shops on this street start operating in the early afternoon until midnight, crowded with customers.

 Address: Vinh Khanh Street, Ward 8, District 4, Ho Chi Minh City.